 But with the daunting task of manually tracing over a Google Maps screenshot to copy the needed map information, most drafting professionals find that using Google Maps as a reference is somewhat tedious and inefficient.
-Luckily, users can do a bulk of the work of converting the map into a vector file using some clever tricks with Google Chrome’s source code and Scan2CAD’s automatic raster-to-vector functionalities.
+Luckily, users can avoid the bulky work of converting the maps into a vector file manually and rather convert the Google maps to DWG using some clever tricks either using Google Chrome’s source code or Scan2CAD’s automatic raster-to-vector functionalities.

 Video tutorial: Converting Google Maps to DWG